Here’s Some Good News on Climate Change: Worst-Case Scenario Looks Unrealistic

 “Right,” I said, “I don’t think human extinction or total civilization collapse is likely, though the pressures are going to get pretty intense and we don’t really know how societies will respond.
 But even if they respond pretty well — I mean, 150 million is 150 million.
 That’s a lot of people.
 That’s dying at the scale of 25 Holocausts.”

-“But out of 8 billion,” he repeated, like he’d caught me in a trap.
+“But out of 8 billion,” he repeated, smiling, like he’d caught me in a trap.
 At which point I understood what he’d actually meant by the question he’d posed, and why it was so important to him to get a precise answer.
 What he was asking was not, how bad is it going to be.
 What he was asking was, how bad is it going to be for me?

 The tragic thing was, in learning about 150 million deaths from air pollution, which were today concentrated in India and China and would likely grow in other areas of the developing world in the future, he seemed to have gotten the comforting answer he was looking for: not that bad, relatively speaking.
-He smiled again and walked away.
+He walked away triumphantly.
 I didn’t have the chance to tell him that, just in 2017, pollution killed 197,000 Americans.